yakiwei/CoPhy/README.md

 Operating System: Windows 10/11 (required for COMSOL-Python MPH interface).

 Required Python packages: numpy, os, sys, shutil, time, Mph (for COMSOL-Python bridging), phreeqc(for Phreeqc-Python bridging)

+Python Dependencies:

+Bash
+pip install numpy mph phreeqpy
+🏁 Quick Start: Runnable Example (Single-Step)
+This repository includes a pre-configured test case to verify your environment.
+The scripts use relative paths and will automatically redirect COMSOL's export path to the local /Results folder.

+Start COMSOL Server: Open the "COMSOL Multiphysics Server" application on your computer.

+Prepare Files: Ensure Case1_first.mph is in the models/ folder and phreeqc.dat is in the database/ folder.

+Run the Test:

+Bash
+python main_1.py
+Verification: Upon completion (~2 minutes), check the Results/ folder.
+You should see outcon.txt and infile.txt.
+Compare these with any provided expected results to confirm success.

 Proposed by Yaqiang Wei, Jiao Zhang in 2026 Contact: yakiwei@yahoo.com